Best Optics For 300 Blackout – Reviews and Buying Guides w/FAQs

 3. EOTECH XPS2-300 Blk Holographic Weapon Sight

 Well, this is one of them.
-That’s right, I’m talking about the Holographic sight from EOTECH.
-EOTECH is an industry leader when it comes to making small holographic sight for specific firing ammo and rifles.
+That’s right, I’m talking about the Holographic sight from EOTech.
+EOTECH is an industry leader when it comes to making small holographic sights for specific firing ammo and rifles.
 This one here is made for lovely 300 Blackout only.
 While it can be used for other rifles and ammo, it’s not the ideal choice for those.
 Rather let’s stick to 300 blackout optics and talk about this in that tone.

 What is the warranty limit on this?